 A variety of bacterial and viral infections can cause tonsilitis.
 You may experience symptoms like sore throat and pain while swallowing, among other symptoms.

-Tonsils are the two lymph nodes located on each side of the back of your throat.
-They function as a defense mechanism, helping to prevent infection from entering the rest of your body.
-When the tonsils themselves become infected, the condition is called tonsillitis.
+Your tonsils are the two lymph nodes located on each side of the back of your throat.
+They work as a defense mechanism and help prevent your body from getting an infection.
+When an infection develops on your tonsils themselves, the condition is called tonsillitis.

-Tonsillitis can occur at any age and is a common childhood ailment.
-It is most often diagnosed in children from preschool age through their mid teens.
+Tonsillitis can occur at any age and is a common childhood illness.
+Doctors most often diagnose it in children from preschool age through their mid-teens.
 Symptoms include a sore throat, swollen tonsils, and fever.

-Tonsillitis is easily diagnosed and treated.
-Symptoms usually fully resolve within seven to 10 days.
+Tonsillitis is easy to diagnose.
+Symptoms usually resolve within 7 to 10 days.